 You must practice maps regularly as questions are asked from this section.
 Refer multiple sources for this section as some sources may not give the correct information.
 Only rigouros practice can help you score marks here.

-History optional booklist
+History optional Strategy (booklist)

 - History of Modern India – Bipan Chandra